git-bee/janSQL/doc/functions.md

 * An optional precision specifier, `["." prec]`.
 * The conversion type character, `type`.

-The following table summarizes the possible values for type:
+The following table summarizes the possible values for `type`:

 ##### d